 Between studying full-time and working part-time, there was little time left for anything else, let alone sleep.

-Less than fifteen years later, I would give birth to our first child who was later diagnosed with Asperger’s.
+Less than 15 years later, I would give birth to our first child who was later diagnosed with Asperger’s.
 How does one prepare for such a journey?

 I spent countless hours doing research, attending workshops, going to doctors’ and other specialists’ appointments, all while building a business.
 I had no family support, as they all lived in Quebec.

-Later, my second child would go through a major challenge of his own, being diagnosed with a series of severe social & school phobias, a debilitating condition that would practically paralyse him with fear.
+Later, my second child would go through a major challenge of his own, being diagnosed with a series of severe social and school phobias, a debilitating condition that would practically paralyze him with fear.
 I desperately needed more help.

 I met amazing people who shared their stories.
 There is so much value in stories.
 With COMPASS, I felt heard and understood.